Universal Algorithm-Implicit Learning: Introduction

 To address these issues, we first introduce a theoretical framework for meta-learning, which allows us to formally describe important properties of meta-learning paradigms.
 Within this framework, we propose a distinction between \emph{algorithm-explicit} and \emph{algorithm-implicit} learning systems, which proves crucial for understanding why some meta-learning approaches generalize more broadly than others.
 Moreover, we define the notion of \emph{practical universality}, describing the property of functioning as a robust learning algorithm across diverse task distributions that vary in feature domains, label spaces, and loss functions.

 Building on this framework, we present a novel \emph{algorithm-implicit} meta-learning method called \ours\ that makes substantial advances towards practical universality (see Figure~\ref{fig:overview}).
+While the theoretical framework is task-type-agnostic, we focus on classification as a first demonstration, where varying label spaces, domains, and modalities already represent a substantial advance over prior work.
 Following prior work \citep{santoroMetaLearningMemoryAugmentedNeural2016,kaiserLearningRememberRare2017,kirschGeneralPurposeInContextLearning2024,fiftyContextAwareMetaLearning2023}, we reformulate the few-shot learning problem as a sequence modeling problem, using a transformer on sequences of data-label-pairs and an unlabeled query sample.
 Prior approaches were limited to toy datasets, single domains or single modalities and did not generalize well across domains (see Tab.~\ref{tab:method-comparison}).
 Guided by our theoretical framework, we address three key challenges that limit the practical universality of existing meta-learning methods.

 \quad\textbf{(i) Universal feature handling:} We develop a feature encoding strategy that combines task-specific encoders with randomly sampled projections into a common latent space, enabling seamless transfer across completely different modalities (images, text, medical scans) without architectural modifications and without retraining. \quad\textbf{(ii) Universal label handling:} We introduce a randomized global dictionary of learnable embeddings, allowing the model to handle arbitrary label sets and extrapolate to tasks with more classes than seen during training. \quad\textbf{(iii) Computational efficiency:} Our transformer-based method scales to tasks with much larger label sets while maintaining strong performance and requiring only a fraction of the computation of previous transformer-based methods.